Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Meaning:

-To argue or fight fiercely and frequently.
+To constantly argue or fight with someone.

 Usage: